jasshone/jasshone.github.io/_posts/2024-08-04-Diffusion-Policy-Robotics.md

 - They evaluate this in the Maze2D environment where a reward of 1 is given only after you finish traversing a trajectory.
 - using the inpainting strategy with diffuser achieves higher score than a reference expert policy
 - Diffuser also performs well in a multi-task planner setting in Multi2D because it can just be guided by different reward networks and do fine.
+- In contrast, even the best model-free algorithm drops significantly in performance when a single-task model is applied to a multi-task dataset

+### Test-time flexibility

+- They create three block stacking tasks: (1) Unconditional stacking, which is building a block tower that is as tall as possible (2) Conditional stacking, which is to construct a block tower with a specified order of blocks, and (3) rearrangement, which is to match a set of reference blocks' locations in a novel arrangement.
+- The first task has no conditioning/perturbation function, the second and third condition on maximizing the likelihood of the trajectory's final state matching the goal configuration, and a contact constraint between the end effector and a cubeduring stacking motions.
+- Diffuser outperforms prior methods

+### Offline RL

+- Both inpainting and sampling are used
+- performance is better than other general-purpose RL techniques but worse than the best offline techniques for single-task performance
+- trying Diffuser + a conventional trajectory optimizer found that the combination performed no better than random, so the effectiveness of Diffuser is from the coupled modeling and planning.

+### Warm-Starting Diffusion for Faster Planning

+- The intuition is to use past plans for new plans at later timesteps to avoid computational cost
+- this can be done by running a limited number of forward diffusion steps and then a corresponding number of denoising steps to get an updated plan.

+# Paper 2: Diffusion Policy: Visuomotor Policy Learning via Action Diffusion

 ## Introduction

 - Policy learning from demonstration is basically learning how to, from some observations of a scene, convert that into appropriate actions.